howardpchen/ink2md/README.md

    emit Markdown.
 This can be swapped with a real LLM integration.
 5. **Markdown Output Handlers** – Write conversion results either to the local filesystem or directly into a Git repository (committing changes and optionally pushing to a remote).
+Markdown filenames are emitted as `<sanitized-title>-<YYYYMMDDHHMMSS>.md`, which keeps chronological ordering predictable in Obsidian vaults and similar tools.

 ## Getting Started